Yokahu Lodge: Headquarters

-Chapters
+Lodge Chiefs and Chapters

+The term for Yokahu's Lodge Chiefs runs for a year, after each election.
+From the Lodge's foundation in 1954, the Lodge Chief term began in the middle of the year, until the term was changed to run from the beginning to the end of each year, as of 1972.
+Since then, the Lodge has had over sixty Lodge Chiefs, many who have had professional careers in politics, television, law firms, courts of law, medicine, etc., such as Héctor Luis Acevedo, former mayor of San Juan, and Alfred D. Herger, television host and psychologist.

-Throughout its history, Yokahu Lodge 506 has been composed of varying numbers of chapters.
-More or fewer chapters were created or merged with others to adapt to changes in their membership and in the national and local regulations of the BSA and the Order of the Arrow.
+Throughout its history, Yokahu Lodge has been composed of varying numbers of chapters.
+More or fewer chapters were created or merged with others to adapt to changes in their membership and in the national and local regulations of Scouting America and the Order of the Arrow.
 As many as nine chapters have existed at different times in their history.
 Since 2018, there are six active chapters aligned with the same number and territory of districts of the Puerto Rico Council.

 The name of each chapter corresponds to words or names from the Taíno language.
 Arasibo, Guarionex and Majagua are named after caciques who ruled the territory where each chapter is located in.
 Cayniabón, Guaraka and Yagüeka are named after the Taíno name of each of their chapter's territories.
 Guaní and Guaitiao mean "golden disk that identifies the Cacique" and "friendship", respectively.
-Finally, the former Arawak Chapter took its name from the Arawak people of which the Taínos formed an important part.
+Finally, the former Arawak Chapter took its name from the Arawak people, in which, the Taínos formed an important part.

 The current chapters and the cities belonging to each one (with base cities denoted in bold) are: